zbenmo/yapy3c/docs/part_II_np.md

 Why did I say a package?
 A package may have multiple modules.
 We’ll talk about it later.

 So why is it worth it to learn about 'numpy'?
-Well, first it is an example yet another useful package.
+Well, first it is an example of yet another useful package.
 Python is great, yet it is really great thanks to the ecosystem around it.
 There are packages for data science, packages that are part of web frameworks, packages for developing games.
 In particular, 'numpy', appears almost always (at least with Python software I've played with).

 The theme of 'numpy' is linear algebra.
-For example, one can wrap a list into 'numpy.ndarray' (n-dimentional array).
+For example, one can wrap a list into 'numpy.ndarray' (n-dimensional array).

 ``` py
 arr = np.array([1, 2, 3])